-There is nothing wrong with using a image captured straight out of the camera, there is even a whole hashtag on instagram dedicated to it called #nofilter.
-However if you like making your images stand out a little bit more or make a subject or certain part of an image be the focus then editing can become your best friend.
+There is nothing wrong with using an image captured straight out of the camera, there is even a whole hashtag on Instagram dedicated to it called #nofilter.
+However, if you like making your images stand out a little bit more or make a subject or certain part of an image be the focus then editing can become your best friend.

 Below are my recommended mobile applications for editing and capturing images on your mobile device;

 Adobe Lightroom CC – in my eyes is the number 1 editing software/application you could ever need for both PC and smartphones.

 The mobile version of Lightroom can be used for free with some features being disabled.
 You can pay £4.99/month for premium which unlocks all features or if you are a user of both the PC and mobile version you can purchase a monthly Adobe creative cloud plan for £9.99/month where all your images will be synced to the cloud and can be accessed on all of your devices.

 VSCO – is very popular editing software on mobile devices due to the free presets available on the platform.
 If the free presets don’t tickle your fancy, there are plenty more presets available to be purchased through the built-in store.
 If you aren’t a preset fan or want to tweak the preset you have selected you can do so by using the editing tools also built into the app.
 Lastly, you can also create a profile and share your images with the VSCO community.

 Snapseed – is another free photo editing application I use often which has a huge amount of editing tools and they include a few presets if you want to use them also.